 The rising popularity of portfolio careers

 There’s never been a better time to start a portfolio career – but how can you be sure if it’s the right path for you?
 It all comes down to what you’re hoping to achieve.
-Portfolio work may not be as stable as a traditional job, but it does put you in control of how you work and who you work with.
+Portfolio work may not look as stable as a traditional job, but it does put you in control of how you work, who you work with and how much you earn.
 Plus, you’re not limited to doing just one thing.
-Many portfolio professionals pursue multi-hyphenate paths in which they juggle several different projects and roles simultaneously.
+Many portfolio professionals pursue multi-hyphenate paths in which they juggle several diverse projects and roles simultaneously.
 This allows them to focus on the things they’re passionate about whilst also doing the kind of work that pays the bills.

 Take, for example, Matt Ward, a member of The Portfolio Collective community.
 For thirteen years, he worked as a helicopter test pilot for the British Army and Royal Navy.
 When the pandemic hit, he decided to pivot his focus.
 Now, he works independently as a user experience expert and automated technologies consultant.
 Alongside that, he finds time to focus on his beekeeping passion, and is even writing a book for other bee enthusiasts.

 Then you have those who have shifted from the tech world to the portfolio space, most notably the Xoogler population (AKA ex-Google employees).
-People who leave jobs at Google or any of the other tech giants find it difficult to side-step or go straight to similar businesses.
+People who leave jobs at Google or any of the other tech giants find it unpalatable to side-step straight to similar large tech firms, and the thought of going to a dying corporation fills them with dread.
 They still want to do meaningful work, and a portfolio career allows them to tap into their entrepreneurial spirit and continue to innovate on their own terms.

 How do you know if it’s time to see what else is out there?